fanghaook/fanghaook.github.io/index.md

 ## Research Interests

+- **AI Safety:** Image and Video Segmentation, Multimodal LLMs, Embodied AI
+- **Video Segmentation:** Video Instance Segmentation, Referring Video Object Segmentation
 - **Image Segmentation:** Salient Object Detection, Underwater Instance Segmentation
-- **Video Segmentation:** Video Instance Segmentation, Referring Video Object Segmentation
-- **AI Safety:** Backdoor Attacks, Adversarial Attacks

 ## News
+- **[Oct.
+2025]** Our paper about optical remote sensing detection is accepted to TGRS.
 - **[Jul.
 2025]** Our paper about underwater instance segmentation is accepted to ACM MM 2025.
 - **[Jun.
 2025]** Our paper about zero-shot learning is accepted to ICCV 2025.
 - **[Mar.
 2025]** Our team achieved the 3rd prize in SIRR Challenge at CVPR 2025.